 Let’s not overlook the star of the recipe… chocolate chips.
 And these aren’t just any chocolate chips, these are dark chocolate chips.
 And just like when I would bake with my mom as a little kid, I didn’t skimp on chocolate in these chocolate chip cookies.

 If you are a practicing vegan or avoiding dairy, please check your chocolate chips to be sure they are dairy free.
-Enjoy Life (affiliate link) is a great option and are readily available online.
-I often see them on sale at EarthFare (here in the South).
+Pascha Chocolate Chips (affiliate link) is a great option and are readily available online.
+I often see them at specialty stores like Whole Foods, EarthFare (here in the South), or Sprouts.

 Vegan Chocolate Chip Cookies

-- 2 scoop vanilla SunWarrior or protein powder of choice
+- 2 servings vanilla vegan protein powder - Nuzest

 - 1 tbs coconut oil